Reno-Jackson11/drumline/index.md

 ## What We Got

 ### Scores
-Here in the Hub, you can check out our growing collection of drumline compositions and arrangements.
+Here in ***the Hub***, you can check out our growing collection of drumline compositions and arrangements.

 [Go to Scores](scores.md)